 - Add spinach and cook until wilted.

-- Toss pasta with sauce and sprinkle cheese on top if desired.
+- Toss the pasta with the sauce and cheese (optional).

 Day 3 – Veggie & Bean Chili

-Black beans, diced tomatoes, onions, carrots, and frozen mixed veggies simmered together with chili spices.
+Chili seasonings give black beans, diced tomatoes, onion, carrots, and frozen mixed veggies their kick.
 Serve with bread for dipping.

 Approx. Cost: $5.50 for 4 servings